Passenger's phone catches fire mid-air on IndiGo's Dibrugarh-Delhi flight; no one injured | Business

 Passenger's phone catches fire mid-air on IndiGo's Dibrugarh-Delhi flight; no one injured

-The crew is trained to manage hazardous incidences and they quickly managed the situation.
+The crew is trained to manage all hazardous incidences and they quickly managed the situation.

 - Country: